AlexBuseDragomir/university-projects/README.md

 Written in Java, C, C++, C# Python, VHDL.

 **Disclaimer:** These are college assignments, not production ready projects.
-Neither are they following commercial standards when it comes to security standards etc.
+Neither are they following commercial standards when it comes to security standards etc. as long as this is not their main purpose.